magneto00/dl-center-spa-2/strapi/README.md

-# Admin Panel for Interacustics
+# Admin Panel for Interacoustics